-The two islands Lurøy and Onøy are lovely travel destinations for both relaxing and active days in the summer vacation.
-And just a short boat ride away, you’ll find beautiful hiking and travel destinations like Aldersundet, Kvarøy, and the Solvær Islands.
+The two islands Lurøy and Onøy are beautiful destinations for both relaxed days and outdoor activities in the summer.
+In this sheltered archipelago, visitors can experience Helgeland’s genuine and welcoming coastal culture, and just a short boat ride away they’ll find beautiful hiking and excursion areas such as Aldersundet, Kvarøy, and the Solvær Islands.

 Lurøy and Onøy is in Lurøy multiplicity, north of Nesna, and south of Rødøy on the Helgeland Coast.
 You can travel here by ferry, express boat or using your own boat.